jonathf/numpoly/doc/comparison.rst

     ...  numpy.array([3+3j, 3+1j, 1+3j, 1+1j]))
     array([False, False,  True,  True])

-However, for polynomials comparisons are a lot more complicated as there are no total ordering.
+However, polynomials comparisons are a lot more complicated as there are no total ordering.
 However it is possible to impose a total order that is both internally consistent and which is backwards compatible with the behavior of ``numpy.ndarray``.
-The ordering implemented in ``numpoly`` is defined as
+But it requires som design choices, which might have other solutions.

-follows:
+The default ordering implemented in ``numpoly`` is defined as follows:

 * Polynomials containing terms with the highest exponents are considered the
   largest: